boundedcontext/bounded-context-language-sample/definitions.md

 ### Creating invariants

-To create a new projection simply run the following statement:
+To create a new invariant simply run the following statement:

-	create invariant 'shopper-has-active-cart' in context 'shopping' for domain 'e-commerce' using environment 'release-0.8.13';
+	create invariant 'shopper-has-active-cart' (shopper_id) as (identifier)
+		in context 'shopping'
+		for domain 'e-commerce'
+		using environment 'release-0.8.13'
+		satisfed when ({
+			count
+			where carts.shopper_id = shopper_id
+				and carts.is_created = true
+				and carts.is_checked_out = false
+			greater_than 0;
+		})
+	;

 Remember that you can run the _in_ statement at the beginning, or at any point in a DQL file.
 You can do that as follows: